 We determined power to detect the three-way interaction described in Hypothesis 1 using simulations.
-We used data reported in Wilson & Bishop (2020b) to estimate the likely size of fixed and random effects in the mixed model described in "Data analysis" below.
-Using R package simr (Green & MacLeod, 2016) we ran 1,000 simulations with a sample size of 200 people (100 autistic, 100 non-autistic) and a significant three-way interaction was found in 9,830 simulations, indicating that power was over 98% to detect our effect of interest at an alpha level of 0.05.
-Effectively, this allows us to detect a significant difference where approximate Cohen's d values in favour of the non-autistic group are 0.70 and 1.10 for the implicature accuracy and confidence variables and 0.20 for the grammar variables, as suggested by our previous data.
-Allowing for exclusion of up to 10% of participants during the outlier exclusion phase described in "Data analysis", power remains very high (98% in a sample of 180).
-For hypothesis 2, a sample of 200 is powered at over 99% to detect a correlation of 0.3.
+We used data reported in Wilson & Bishop (2020c) to estimate the likely size of fixed and random effects in the mixed model described in Data Analysis below.
+Using R package simr (Green & MacLeod, 2016) we ran 1,000 simulations with a sample size of 200 people (100 autistic, 100 non-autistic) and a significant three-way interaction was found in 9,830 simulations, indicating that power was over 98% to detect our effect of interest at an alpha level of .05.
+Effectively, this allowed us to detect a significant difference where approximate Cohen's d values in favour of the non-autistic group were 0.70 and 1.10 for the implicature accuracy and confidence variables and 0.20 for the grammar variables, as suggested by our previous data.
+Allowing for exclusion of up to 10% of participants during the outlier exclusion phase described in Data Analysis, power remained very high (98% in a sample of 180).
+For Hypothesis 2, a sample of 200 was powered at over 99% to detect a correlation of .3.